Olympic Team Rosters

 Team Mera

-Mera is the Neutral Good goddess of water, community, family, hearth fires and medicine, among other things.
+Merais the goddess of water, community, family, hearth fires, and medicine, among other things.
 Mera's followers are often nicknamed "the Tenders of the Sacred Hearth" or simply "The Tenders".

 Show spoiler